How To Help Your Team Switch To New Cold Email Software

 There’s plenty of good reasons to change, but there’s plenty of bad reasons too, so it’s important you take the time to sit down and make sure you’re clear on your objectives.

-Is there a particular feature your current software lacks, such as automatic follow ups?
+Is there a particular feature your current software lacks, such as automatic follow ups or collaboration options?
 Is your current software stretched past full capacity?
 Is the price too high for your requirements?

 Or do you want to switch because it’s what your competitor uses and you’re sure that’s why they’re outselling you?
 Maybe you’ve been caught up in the hype and all those shiny lights have you with a case of FOMO (fear of missing out).